gdumie01/dezc2024-proj-exoplanets/README.md

 ```bash
 docker compose up
 ```
+You know need to wait a few seconds while Mage is setup - don't worry if you see some errors in your console while it happens.

+NOTE: Please ensure you don't have any other mage instances running as it might lead to conflict and have the pipeline fail the first time.

 **12. Access Mage Web Interface**

-Once docker container is running navigate to (http://localhost:6789/pipelines/nasa_exoplanets_to_gcs/triggers) in your browser
+Once docker container is running, navigate to (http://localhost:6789/pipelines/nasa_exoplanets_to_gcs/triggers) in your browser

 **13. Monitor or trigger the execution**